gdtk-uq/gdtk/website/eilmer/content/install-and-run-on-HPC.md

 ### Compiling

-Mercurial is not installed on this cluster.
-You may either install it yourself on the cluster, or just synch the source code across from elsewhere.
+If git is not installed on this cluster, you may either install it yourself, or just synch the source code across from elsewhere.
 The second option is probably easiest.
 Use 'rsync' to copy the source code from your own machine onto the cluster.